Action is the primary key: a categorical framework for episodic memories and logical reasoning

-However, this form is redundant.
-Since similarities and classifications are not events, ``\textit{do}"--``\textit{be done}" decomposition is not required for causal chain analysis.
-Another category seems more appropriate:
+Since ``\textit{do}"--``\textit{be done}" decomposition is redundant for this cognition, a graphical image between objects is appropriate.
+Applying the theory of category of graph\cite{spivak_text}, the category of the relationship is illustrated as follows:

-Other relationships, such as ``A is a fruit,'' can be represented in the same way:
+Other relationships, such as ``An apple is a fruit,'' can be represented in the same way:

 Descriptions of characteristics are also depicted using the \textit{be}-verb.
-For example, the description ``A is red" is represented using this form:
+For example, the description ``The apple is red" is represented using this form:

 The following verbs or phrases---``be," ``resemble," ``is similar to," ``evoke," ``be reminiscent of," and many others--- express cognitions of similarities, classifications, descriptions of characteristics, or associations.
-In our brains, these cognitions seem more efficient compared to episodic cognitions.
-This research places these descriptions in another category and database named ``be-log."
-Be-logs include categorical relations such as forms (\ref{resemble}) to (\ref{is}) expressed using the \textit{be}-like verbs mentioned above.
-We also recognize similarities not only between nouns but between \textit{actions}.
-In some natural languages, verbs are commonly converted to nouns.
-Similarities between actions, or features of an action (``strongly''/``softly'', ``fast''/``slowly'', and others) are appropriate to be stored in be-logs.
+This research regards these verbs and phrases as "\textit{be}-like verbs."
+Be-log records these relationships between objects.
+We recognize similarities not only between nouns but between \textit{Actions}.
+Similarities between actions, or features of an action (``strongly''/``softly'', ``fast''/``slowly'', and others) are also stored in be-logs.
 Figure \ref{belog} illustrates the structure of be-logs.
-A graph database seems suitable for its implementation.

-The network of similarity may model a type of activity in our real brains.
-Association is also one of the essential functions of our cognition.
-Be-logs are records of such perceptions.
-The category depicted in Fig. \ref{belog} includes another arrow and the object ``raw-data (be)."
-Various auxiliary information is stored there.
-This information enables flexible data handling, including re-evaluation of past experiences.